kirkalyn13/lte-dl-throughput-predictor-api/README.md

 ![PRB Utilization vs. Download Throughput](assets/prb-vs-dltput.png)

 Given this observed correlation, a **Linear Regression** approach was used to train the predictive model.
-This relationship is also observed upon analyzing the available real world data for LTE sites, as seen below:
+This relationship is also observed upon analyzing the available real world data for LTE sites.

 ## Deployment